cweiske/jsonmapper/README.rst

 It does not rely on any schema, only your PHP class definitions.

 Type detection works by parsing ``@var`` docblock annotations of class properties, as well as type hints in setter methods.
+It supports types annotations supported by the PSR-5 specification.

 You do not have to modify your model classes by adding JSON specific code;
 it works automatically by parsing already-existing docblocks.